lileskinder/automapper/README.md

 **AutoMapper** is a lightweight and easy-to-use object-to-object mapping library for Java.
 It dynamically maps fields between objects using reflection, supporting both standard Java classes and records.

+## Prerequisites

+- **Java 17** or later: AutoMapper uses features introduced in Java 17 (e.g., records).
+- A build tool like Maven or Gradle (for adding the dependency and building your project).

 ## Features

 - **Automatic Mapping**: Automatically maps fields between objects with matching names.